 If you don’t want to deal with the hassle or cost of real estate photography, work with Orchard.
 We cover your listing prep and home maintenance, saving you over $1,800.
 Get started with a free home valuation — our estimates are 30% more accurate than leading estimates.

 Your home will feel a whole lot homier if you keep the heat on.
 Turn your thermostat to a temperature between 68 to 70 degrees to keep potential buyers warm during showings — this will ensure that buyers are warm but not hot, comfortable and not cold.

 When your real estate agent uploads your listing photos, try to include some photos from all seasons.
 If you have photos of your landscaping looking stunning in the spring, summer, or fall, include those photos in your listing to give buyers an idea of your house year round.

-No matter what season you plan to sell your home in, it’s important to give your home a good clean before showings.
-That being said, having a clean home is even more important in winter when there’s harsher lighting that draws attention to a dirty home.
+No matter what season you plan to sell your home in, it’s important to deep clean before showings.
+That being said, having a clean home is even more important in winter when there’s harsher lighting that draws attention to dirt, grime, and clutter.

 Don’t forget to clean up any water marks or salt stains on the floor and to wash any wet snow gear that causes odors to omit from coat closets.

-While you may not spend much time outside when it snows, your open house attendees will want to check out your front and back yard, your garage, and any outbuildings you may have.
-To make it easier and safer for them to view the full scope of your home, make sure you remove snow from your driveway, paths, patios, and decks.
-Make it easy for potential buyers to move around your property.
+Snow and ice removal are of critical importance while showing your home.
+Open house attendees will want to check out your front and back yard, your garage, and any outbuildings you may have.
+Make it easier and safer for them to view the full scope of your home, by removing snow and de-icing these places:

 Life happens, especially in the winter when weather and travel delays cause a lot of problems.
 You may need to be more flexible in the winter than in the summer if weather causes buyers to miss an open house.
 Consider allowing multiple showings or let your agent stop by with buyers if they express an interest in seeing your home.